appseconnect/docs/_posts/Integration/SAGE300-Magento2/2020-05-21-customer-update.md

 Same as [Customer Add](/integration/customer-add/).

 **Note:** After mapping changes is done, `Reset Generate` and `Reset Publish` the Touchpoint from the workflow panel.
 Refresh the Page and [Publish the workflow](/workflow/deploying-and-executing/#publishing-a-workflow).
-After Republishing, click on the Update Configuration button in the Agent.
+After Republishing, click on the Update Configuration and Update Lookup Tables button in the Agent.

 ## Executing the Integration using Workflow: